meshcalero/rmdl/doc/resource-model-definition.md

 Property identifiers without namespace prefix refer to RMDL properties:

-#### default: DefaultValue
+* `default: DefaultValue`

 	Specifies for elements and type parameters the default value that is used in case the parameter or property is not explicitly set.

-#### required: Boolean (default:false)
+* `required: Boolean (default:false)`

 	Specifies if an element is a required element

-#### usage: Usage (default:out)
+* `usage: Usage (default:out)`

 	Specifies the intended usage of a given type.
 Based on that property the corresponding compatibility for a given type get

-#### final: Boolean (default:false)
+* `readOnly: Boolean (default: false)`

+	Specifies for types with `usage:inOut` that a specific element definition is only valid for response representations.

+	A given element can not contain have both properties readOnly and writeOnly set to true.
+But a type may contain two equally named element

+* `writeOnly: Boolean (default: false)`

+	Specifies for types with `usage:inOut` that a specific element definition is only valid for request representations.

+	A given element can not contain have both properties readOnly and writeOnly set to true.
+But a type may contain two equally named element

+* `final: Boolean (default:false)`

 	Specifies if subsequent versions of a given type definition will never add additional elements to the type

-#### named: Boolean (default:false)
+* `named: Boolean (default:false)`

 	Specifies if compatibility checks shall not only check if for structural compatibility, but also for the usage of the same type

-#### version: Integer (default:0)
+* `version: Integer (default:0)`

 	Specifies the major version number for a resource model (used for both, package declaration and dependencies specification)

-#### localName: String
-Used on dependencies.
-Allows the definition of a unique local name for a dependent package, if a package has dependencies to multiple packages in distinct RMDL files that have the same name.
-This local name is then used as prefix when referring to types of the given package.

 ### Values